≡ Menu

-Some of the links on this blog are affiliate links and I receive a small percentage.
-It doesn't cost you anything extra and helps keep all the free tutorials and videos coming!
-It's a win-win!
+Some of these links are affiliate links which means I get a small percentage.
+It doesn’t cost you anything extra and it helps keep the free tutorials coming!

 Stencil & mask sets can make your life so much easier.
 How?
 Because it lets you see what things will look like before you commit with paint.
 You’ll see how on these gel prints as I create quick cards in the video.